 Side effects are possible with any medication.
 Serious side effects from Benadryl are extremely rare, but you really should always be on the lookout for any unforeseen side effects.
 Some side effects can be:

 |Dry mouth||Changes in appetite|

 Relief Without Benadryl

 Suppose your Frenchie reacts badly to Benadryl but needs regular allergy treatment for a seasonal allergy.
 In that case, alternative treatments may be an option.
 It is generally considered safe for dogs to use cetirizine (Zyrtec) and loratadine (Claritin) in the right dosage.
 However, they are often combined with decongestants, which can cause serious health risks to your dog.
 Here are some alternatives to giving your French Bulldog Benadryl.
 Before giving it to your pup, any new medication should always be discussed with your veterinarian.

 When acute allergic reactions, it is best to use faster-acting methods to relieve itchings, such as cortisone creams or injections.
 These treatments are effective within minutes.
 Nevertheless, cortisone treatments should only be used for a short period.
 Extensive use may cause discomfort.

 Benadryl can be an excellent treatment for French Bulldogs suffering from allergic reactions, situational anxiety, or nausea and vomiting.
 Diphenhydramine is a low-cost, convenient medication that can be used to treat a wide range of symptoms.

-That being said, keep your pet’s wellbeing in mind at all times.
+That being said, keep your pet’s well-being in mind at all times.
 Medications should always be measured carefully.
 If you are uncertain about your Frenchies condition, seek advice from your veterinarian.
-If you are unsure whether Benadryl is the best solution for you, speak with your veterinarian.
+If you are unsure whether Benadryl is the best solution, speak with your veterinarian.